 Managing Trigger Point Muscle Pain

 Trigger points often accompany chronic disorders like fibromyalgia, migraine headaches, neck pain, low back pain and of course myofascial pain syndrome.
 A trigger point injection can be performed to help diminish the pain associated with trigger points.
 This outpatient procedure is performed by inserting a small needle into the trigger point and injecting a local anesthetic, which may also be accompanied by a corticosteroid.
 Typically, a numbing is used to anesthetize the skin before treatment.
 The patient may also be given a nerve block prior to injection to prevent pain during treatment.

 Once administered, the medication works by inactivating the targeted trigger point and alleviating local or regional pain.
 Sustained relief may require a series of trigger point injections, but the best course of treatment varies from patient to patient.
 Trigger point injections can be a very effective treatment method, especially when combined with a physical therapy or home exercise program.

 Schedule a Consultation in Austin to Learn More about Trigger Point Injections

 If you are experiencing intense or ongoing muscle pain but don’t know the cause, trigger points may be the culprit.
 Call 512-981-7246 today to schedule a consultation at The Diagnostic pain Center in Austin.
-Dr. Robert S. Marks or Dr. Sauman A. Rafii will perform a comprehensive pain evaluation to determine if trigger points, or something else, is the culprit.
-Once your condition has been properly diagnosed, Dr. Marks or Dr. Rafii will create an appropriate treatment plan that eases painful symptoms, allowing you to return to the activities and life you enjoy!
+Dr. Robert S. Marks, Dr. Sauman A. Rafii, or Dr. Ivan N. Chew will perform a comprehensive pain evaluation to determine if trigger points, or something else, is the culprit.
+Once your condition has been properly diagnosed, your doctor will create an appropriate treatment plan that eases painful symptoms, allowing you to return to the activities and life you enjoy!